kwame-mintah/python-fastapi-azure-k8s-cluster/README.md

 |-----------------|-----------------------------------------------|---------------|-----------|
 | projectPoolName | The Azure agent pool that the job will run on | N/A           | Yes       |

-^1: My Azure DevOps organisation / project is private.
+^1: My Azure DevOps organisation / project is private, terraform repository is mirrored [here](https://github.com/kwame-mintah/terraform-azurerm-kubernetes-cluster) in GitHub.